Bahnwärter Thiel (club): Viehbahnhof location

 After a five-year lease-agreement was reached, the Bahnwärter Thiel venue permanently moved to the Viehhof in late 2017.
 The new location is on the former freight station of the Viehhof, the so-called Viehbahnhof, about 400 meters away from its previous location there.
 The concept for the new location includes ateliers, workspaces and workshops, as well as band practice rooms, part of which will be located in some of the repurposed containers.
 This location on the Viehhof area sparked a debate about gentrification and spaces for subculture in Munich, as parts of the local graffiti scene feared that they might lose the last space in Munich where spraying graffiti was allowed and legal.
 Hahn has stated that it was always intended to include graffiti on the project and also wants to integrate the scene in the decoration of the venue.

 A wooden wall with a length of 100 m was constructed as a designated space for graffiti.
 The construction was organized by Bahnwärter Thiel staff, parts of the graffiti scene, and the City of Munich.
 Artists feared that the wooden wall might be used to prevent sprayers from entering the premises.

 In May 2018, there was an arson attack on the venue, resulting in a wooden shed burning down.

+It has been commented that the ouside brick wall of the Viehhof or slaughterhouse on "Tumblinger street is widely known as an important hub for street art and graffiti, located in the Schlachthof district next to Bahnwärter Thiel.
+Since the mid-80s it has been a relevant meeting place for artists - and since the early 90s it has become an internationally known legal hall of fame.
+Regular spray events such as the Neujahresverchromung take place in the Tumblinger street (and the surrounding areas Thalkirchnerstrasse, Viehhof and Bahnwärter Thiel) with local and international artists."
+It has also been commented that "The Bahnwärter Thiel cultural project is a vibrant hub that connects art and culture... ...Right next door is the cultural center, which reflects the diversity and creativity of Munich's cultural scene through a vibrant program.
+With established formats such as concerts, club nights, flea markets, film screenings, readings, travelogues, dance classes, and theater performances, the Bahnwärter Thiel cultural project has been a popular and everyday meeting place for people from all over the world since 2015."

 A withdrawn Munich U-Bahn car was moved to the Bahnwärter Thiel in early 2018.
 Two more U-Bahn cars followed in October 2018.
 It is planned to use one of the cars as a cafeteria, and the other as a workspace.
 In May 2019 an old decommissioned tram from 1967 that was found in Ulm was brought to the Bahnwärter Thiel.
 It is planned to use the tram as a youth center and for holding art workshops.